andrejewski/simple-torso/README.md

 ## Contributing

 Contributions are incredibly welcome as long as they are standardly applicable and pass the tests (or break bad ones).
-Tests are written in Ava and assertions are done with the Node.js core `assert` module.
+Tests are written in Ava.

 ```bash
 # running tests